 Private equity funds have assets primarily consisting of investments in privately held companies.
 Our maximum exposure to loss is limited to the total of our carrying value and unfunded capital commitments.
-At December 31, 2023 the Company had unfunded capital commitments of \$2,953.
+At December 31, 2024 the Company had unfunded capital commitments of \$2,499.
 The carrying value of these investments are included in investments, at fair value on the consolidated statement of financial condition.

-(13) Related Party Transactions
+(15) Related Party Transactions

 The Company executes its customers' orders for Korean securities transactions through the Parent.
 Commissions on such securities transactions are collected directly from the customers by the Parent and remitted periodically to the Company based on a mutually agreed commission split ratio, generally paying 40% to the Parent.
-Related commissions receivable from the Parent amounted to \$86 as of December 31, 2023, as reflected in Receivables from affiliates on the accompanying consolidated statement of financial condition.
+Related commissions receivable from the Parent amounted to \$157 as of December 31, 2024, as reflected in Receivables from affiliates on the accompanying consolidated statement of financial condition.
 The Company provides foreign research, which is supported by the Parent.
 The Company shares research service income with the Parent to the extent that the Parent provides support to the Company and such revenue share was based on the level of resources involved between the Company and its Parent.
-Related party payable to the Horizons ETFs Management (Canada) Inc. amounted to \$6 as of December 31, 2023, reflected in Accrued and other liabilities.
+Related party payable to the Horizons ETFs Management (Canada) Inc. amounted to \$3 as of December 31, 2024, reflected in Accrued and other liabilities.
 The nature of the payable comes from securities lending transactions.
 The Company services Mirae Asset Global Investment (USA) LLC ("MAGI") as a prime brokerage customer.
-Included in the payables to customers is \$12 payable to Mirae Asset Global Investment (USA) LLC.
+Included the payables to customers is \$12 payable to MAGI.